 Seasonings

-- Sesame oil: Adds a nutty aroma.
+- Sesame oil: A little goes a long way with its nutty aroma.

 Toppings